rahulranjansah/hapsira/contrib/README.md

 # Community contributions

-The `contrib` directory contains community contributions that are not yet ready to be part of the poliastro API, but are nonetheless useful for Astrodynamics Python users.
+The `contrib` directory contains community contributions that are not yet ready to be part of the hapsira API, but are nonetheless useful for Astrodynamics Python users.

 If you have a small script or set of them